 This site talks about planting the cuttings.

-This video talks about the healing process and demonstrates how to root the cuttings.
-Also talks about using dark rock mulch and when to water the cuttings.
-Very good video:
+to root the cuttings.
+Also talks about using dark rock mulch and when to water